The answers you’re looking for this tax season

 We're here to guide you

-Consider Vanguard Personal Advisor Services for tax season and beyond.
+Consider Vanguard Personal Advisor Select for tax season and beyond.
 See what a partnership with us can offer.

 *When taking withdrawals from an IRA before age 59½, you may have to pay ordinary income tax plus a 10% federal penalty tax.

 All investing is subject to risk, including the possible loss of the money you invest.
 Past performance is no guarantee of future results.

 Tax-loss harvesting involves certain risks, including, among others, the risk that the new investment could have higher costs than the original investment and could introduce portfolio tracking error into your accounts.
 There may also be unintended tax implications.
 We recommend that you carefully review the terms of the consent and consult a tax advisor before taking action.